TGAC/COPO-documentation/updates/samples.rst

    * Upload the amended manifest to a new profile
    * Delete a profile that already has samples associated with it

-   The |finish-button| button will **not appear** if a manifest requires permits and the permits have not been reuploaded.
-The permits **must** be reuploaded in order for the **Finish** button to appear when updating samples within a manifest.
-See the :ref:`No finish button displayed after manifest update and validation process
+   The |confirm-button| button will **not appear** if a manifest requires permits and the permits have not been reuploaded.
+The permits **must** be reuploaded in order for the **Confirm** button to appear when updating samples within a manifest.
+See the :ref:`No confirm button displayed after manifest update and validation process
-   <faq-samples-update-successful-validation-but-no-finish-button>` :abbr:`FAQ (Frequently Asked Question)` for
+   <faq-samples-update-successful-validation-but-no-finish-or-confirm-button>` :abbr:`FAQ (Frequently Asked Question)` for
    insights.

 .. note::